Manchester United news: 'He will stay' - Evra confident Pogba will remain at Old Trafford | Goal.com

 Earlier this month, Evra claimed Pogba does not feel loved in Manchester, but the former Red Devils left-back has now advised his countryman to stay at United.

-"Paul is focused, Paul is in Manchester and he will stay in Manchester," Evra said.
+"Paul is focused, Paul is in Manchester and he will stay in Manchester," Evra said at the UEFA awards on Thursday.

 "There have been discussions, but it's good for the club and it's good for him [that he stays].
 Now we have to concentrate, we'll see over the years if he stays, but now it would be difficult for him to leave Manchester.